benchmark-solutions/methadone/README.markdown

 ### Strict Mode ###

-For all of you architecture nazis out there (you know who you are ...), Methadone.js includes a strict mode which adds additional dependency safety and required explicit dependency declaration.
+For all of you architecture nazis out there (you know who you are ...), Annotated.js includes a strict mode which adds additional dependency safety and required explicit dependency declaration.
-Strict mode is enabled via a Methadone.js annotation.
+Strict mode is enabled via a Annotated.js annotation.

-    methadone(function() {
+    annotated(function() {

         Strict: true;